 Liver cancer often does not cause symptoms in its early stages.
 In fact, many liver cancers do not cause symptoms until they have grown fairly large.

 People with liver cancer may have these symptoms:

 Change in eating habits.
-A sudden lack of appetite that lasts for a long time or a feeling of being very full even after not eating very much may be signs of liver cancer.
+A sudden loss of appetite that lasts for a long time may be a sign of liver cancer.
+A feeling of being very full even after very small meals may also be a symptom.

-Nausea and/or vomiting
+Nausea or vomiting

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR